kwanwan/WorkBetter/OKEsetup.md

 - Once you receive the **Oracle Cloud Account**, make note of your **Username, Password, Cloud Tenant Name and Console URL**.

-- Open your browser (Safari, Firefox or Chrome) and go to your Oracle Cloud Infrastrcuture Console URL.
+- Open your browser (Safari, Firefox or Chrome) and go to your Oracle Cloud Infrastructure Console URL.
 The OCI Console URL is:

    [https://console.us-ashburn-1.oraclecloud.com/#/a/](https://console.us-ashburn-1.oraclecloud.com/#/a/)

-   _This URL may be different to the one your are provided with.
+   _This URL may be different to the one you are provided with.
 Use the provided URL if it is different to the above._

    _You can also access the OCI Console URL from your Cloud Dashboard._